-Student learning outcomes include: geometric foundations of trigonometry, unit circle, graphs of trigonometric functions, identities, equations and inequalities, inverse functions, law of sines and cosines, vectors, complex numbers and DeMoivre's theorem.
+Student learning objectives include: geometric foundations of trigonometry, unit circle, graphs of trigonometric functions, identities, equations and inequalities, inverse functions, law of sines and cosines, vectors, complex numbers and DeMoivre's theorem.
 PREREQUISITE: MT 110 Intermediate Algebra or appropriate placement test scores.
 ACT or placement scores must be less than three years old.
 (CBA)

-MT 148 Pre-Calculus
+MT 148 Pre-Calculus 5 credits

 This is a preparatory course for the Calculus sequence.
 Student learning outcomes include: algebraic, trigonometric, exponential and logarithmic equations and inequalities; systems of equations and inequalities; matrices; solutions of triangles; inverses of algebraic and trigonometric functions, trigonometric identities; and an introduction to analytic geometry.
 MT 122 is recommended.
-PREREQUISITE: MT 110 with an A or B, or ACT or ASSET or placement scores.
-These must be less than three years old as required for College Algebra/Trigonometry.
+PREREQUISITE: MT 110 with a grade of A or B, or appropriate placement score taken within last three years.
 (F)